nightswimmer/OrderedList/README.md

 Create objects and add them to one or more lists ordered any way you like.
 The order is set on a user defined function.

-The library contains a sample sketch demonstrating the usage of all the list methods, and another sketch showing how to create a simple event scheduler to create custom sequences of actions.
+The library contains a sample sketch demonstrating the usage of all the list methods.

+A second sketch shows how to create a simple event scheduler to execute custom sequences of actions in a specific order and timing.

 Examples
 ------------

-Create a class with any fields you need, and make sure it implements the method compare(Comparable* comparable).
+Create a class with any fields you need, and make sure it implements the method compare(Comparable* comparable):

     class Person: public Comparable
     {